This post contains affiliate links. Commission earned goes back into creating more content for Never Alone and into our mental health help community.

 As the MDMA takes effect, you may spend the first hour or two of your session talking with your partner about how you are feeling and processing emotions.
 A period of warmth and affection follows as feelings of empathy flow between both participants.

 You will then be asked to engage in dialogue exploring core issues within the relationship and memories, insights, and decisions about how the relationship will move forward.
 What typically follows is a period of emotional honesty.

 When the session comes to an end, you both will discuss what happened during your time together with suggestions for continuing to grow as partners.

-PTSD is a common yet debilitating mental health condition that affects hundreds of millions of people every year.
+PTSD & C-PTSD are common yet debilitating mental health conditions that affects hundreds of millions of people every year.

 PTSD can develop after someone experiences something traumatic, such as a serious accident, abuse, war, or loss of a loved one.
 This condition is often marked by avoidance behaviors, nightmares, or flashbacks that force someone to relieve that traumatic experience.
 And in severe cases, it can lead to suicide.

 Not only that, but PTSD is associated with several comorbid conditions, including severe anxiety, crippling depression, alcohol and substance use disorders, and dissociation.

 Given that there is no medication specifically for treating PTSD, and almost one-third of individuals drop out of talk therapy, we need to keep up with this exploration of alternative treatments to find help for those who have not experienced much success, if at all, with traditional treatments.